phphd/exceptional-matcher/README.md

     public function format(CapturedException $capturedException): ConstraintViolationInterface
     {
         // format violation with the default formatter
-        // and then adjust only necessary parts [$violation] = $this->defaultFormatter->format($capturedException);
+        // and then adjust only the necessary parts [$violation] = $this->defaultFormatter->format($capturedException);

         $exception = $capturedException->getException();